sudosurmrf/es5-es6-lecture/README.md

 ### cleanerFunctions:
 A quick display page which helps demonstrate how both ES5 and ES6 functions do the same thing in terms of running functions, but ES6 is written in a much cleaner, easier and quicker way.

+### thisIsBetter:
+using two instances of an object, we show how the lexical (surrounding) scope of ES6 arrow functions allows for a more user-intended experience when accessing the "this" inside of an object and inside of a function inside of an object.